UPDATED: SEPTEMBER 2021

 Here is some information on COVID-19 which we hope will help you understand what it all means.

-Note: This is an evolving situation.
-Asthma WA will continue to monitor and publish updates.
-For the most current information on COVID-19 we recommend following the advice from the Department of Health and World Health Organisation.
+Note: Note: Asthma WA will continue to monitor and publish updates.
+Our information is guided by the advice from the Department of Health and World Health Organisation.
+For the most current information on COVID-19 and vaccinations, please refer to their websites.

 People living with asthma and/or COPD are no more likely to contract the Coronavirus (COVID-19) than anyone else in the community, however the severity of their reaction to the virus may vary depending on their vulnerability.